i30817/rhdndat/README.rst

 | A softpatch filename is:
 | ``rom filename - rom extension + patch extension`` or
 | ``rom filename - rom extension + .reset.xdelta``

 This last is a special case to recognize hardpatched roms with revert patches.

-If there is no patch file, but a version file exists, and the extension matches, the file will be assumed to be hardpatched, which can be avoided by passing ``-i``.

 version file is simply named ``version`` and has a version number line followed by a romhacking.net url line, repeated.
-These correspond to each hack or translation on the softpatch.
+These correspond to each hack or translation.

+If there is no patch file, but a version file exists, the extension matches, and ``-d`` is used and does not recognize the rom, the file will be assumed to be hardpatched, which can be avoided by passing ``-i``.

-During normal operation, for all roms rhdndat stores extended attributes user.rom.md5, user.rom.crc32 and user.rom.sha1 in the rom file, and these checksums refer to the 'patched' file, even if the patch is a softpatch.
-The calculation is skipped in roms that aren't in a dir with a version file if they already exist.
+During normal operation, for all roms rhdndat stores extended attributes ``user.rom.md5``, ``user.rom.crc32`` and ``user.rom.sha1`` in the rom file, and these checksums refer to the 'patched' file, even if the patch is a softpatch.

-The hope is that this will be supported by scanning tools like retroarch scanner in order to make it much more friendly to scan non-zip filesystems as well as solve some problems with softpatching false positives in the scanner.
+This makes rhdndat faster by only checksumming again after version file modification or after using the ``-x`` option.

+The intended workflow is:

+``rhdnet dir romtype -t``

+``<update the patches and version files here>``

+``rhdnet dir romtype ...``

 Requires flips (if trying to work with ips, bps) and xdelta3 (if trying to work with xdelta) on path or the same directory.